Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/cfb.rst

 ========

 The Cipher Feedback (CFB) mode is a typical block cipher mode of operation using block cipher algorithm.
-In this version, we provide Data Encryption Standard (DES) and Advanced Encryption Standard (AES) processing ability, the cipherkey length for DES should be 64 bits, and 128/192/256 bits for AES.
+In this version, Data Encryption Standard (DES) and Advanced Encryption Standard (AES) processing ability are provided.
+The cipherkey length for DES should be 64 bits, and 128/192/256 bits for AES.
-Another limitation is that our working mode works on units of a fixed size (64 or 128 bits for 1 block), but text in the real world has a variety of lengths.
+Another limitation is that the working mode works on units of a fixed size (64 or 128 bits for 1 block), but the text in the real world has a variety of lengths.
 So, the last block of the text provided to this primitive must be padded to 128 bits before encryption or decryption.
-Although, CFB1 and CFB8 modes share the same interface with CFB128 mode, the plaintext and ciphertext is processed bit-by-bit or byte-by-byte not block-by-block for CFB1 and CFB8 modes respectively.
+Although, CFB1 and CFB8 modes share the same interface with CFB128 mode, the plaintext and ciphertext is processed bit-by-bit or byte-by-byte not block-by-block for CFB1 and CFB8 modes, respectively.

 Implementation on FPGA
 ======================

-We support three different modes in this implementation: CFB1, CFB8, and CFB128.
+Three different modes are supported in this implementation: CFB1, CFB8, and CFB128.
 The length of the text to be processed in one iteration corresponding to specific mode.
 CFB1 is 1 bit per iteration, CFB8 is 8 bits per iteration, and CFB128 is 128 bits per iteration.

 ..
 ATTENTION::
-    The bit-width of the interfaces we provide is shown as follows:
+    The bit-width of the interfaces are shown as follows:

     +--------------+-----------+------------+-----------+----+
     |              | plaintext | ciphertext | cipherkey | IV |